Another year in the books. Much of 2019 went as predicted in digital marketing trends posts, but it also threw us some surprises.

 - Read some more recent books on human behavior, psychology, and marketing :

-Conversational marketing is about engaging with customers in real time to get a better sense of their needs and more quickly connect them to solutions.
+Conversational marketing is a relatively new type of digital marketing.
+It’s about engaging with customers in real time to get a better sense of their needs and more quickly connect them to solutions.

 Over the last few years Chatbots have blown up.
 And they’re now extremely accessible – in fact there are many free options.